 How Do You Submit a Book Dummy to a Literary Agent?

 Now, a lot of folks do have questions about our submission guidelines.
 We don’t accept attachments, so how do you send a dummy of your author/illustrator work?
 Simple.
 You copy and paste your query and the text of your picture book project (even if the text is dependent on illustration, we understand how that goes) and mention that you’re an author/illustrator.
 Then include a link to your online portfolio (every illustrator should have one, even those who are technically illiterate but could easily hire or ask someone, there’s really no excuse and you will get steamrolled by your competition if you don’t) where, ideally, we can see a few sample illustrations.
 If I like your art style, I will ask for the dummy, and then you can send the attachment!

-My passion for editing picture book author illustrators is alive and well.
-Hire me to edit your picture book manuscript and provide art notes on your dummy
+My passion for picture book editing is alive and well.
+Hire me to edit your picture book manuscript and provide art notes on your dummy.